digital-work-lab/open-source-project/docs/teaching_notes.md

 - [x] Review responses from the survey and prepare the session

+## Weeks 6-11: Group work / Hacking sessions

+Guidelines for the hacking sessions:

+- Ask questions instead of offering solutions
+- Suggest the use of Iterators for API retrieval

 ## Week 7

 - [x] Send out [hacking-sessions mailing](mailings.html#hacking-sessions)